Do you know Prickly Pear fruit, called Tuna, contains sweet purple-red juice?

 It has soluble and insoluble fibers, essential for healthy digestion and removing toxins from the bowel.

 It has a high level of potassium and magnesium that helps foods to be absorbed better and improve digestion.

 Prickly Pear can help you control your blood sugar level by balancing the glucose level in your body.

 Prickly Pear has a very high-soluble fiber and pectin content which can prevent the absorption of sugars.

 This will, in turn, help to regulate the effects on the blood glucose in your body.

-Likewise, it can also help to control bad cholesterol and total cholesterol, which can lead to fatty build-up in arteries and can cause blockage in the arteries eventually.
+Likewise, it can also help control bad cholesterol and total cholesterol, which can lead to fatty build-up in arteries and eventually cause blockage in the arteries.